spiralofhope/TidyBar/README.markdown

 - `/tidybar` will force an update.

-# Bugs
+# Known Bugs

 - When the XP bar lights up, when getting XP, its bar is offset.
-- Max XP and no reputation being tracked is messed up.
 - Max XP and a reputation being tracked shows a too-tall reputation bar.
+- `HideActionBarButtonsTexturedBackground = true` might still be mucked up while in combat.

 # TODO